Why are we doing this?

 The World Economic Forum has made the case for a range of skills that will be increasingly important in the future job market, that include collaboration and problem-solving.
 Our report Solved!
 Making the case for collaborative problem-solving, published last year, explored how the UK can better equip young people with this skill set.

 It is also widely agreed that maths skills are, and will continue to be, crucial for individuals to be successful in the world of work.
-Andreas Schleicher of the OECD has made the powerful case that “good numeracy is the best protection against unemployment, low wages and poor health.”

 One of the major obstacles to maths and problem solving attainment is attitude – the belief that ‘some people just can’t do maths’.
-This limiting belief, which is prevalent in the UK, can encourage young people do disengage from an early age.
+This limiting belief, which is prevalent in the UK, can encourage young people to disengage from an early age.

 - Young maths mentors: developing pupil maths and peer mentoring skills in schools, working with both Funkey Maths and Franklin Scholars.